 Where: c/ Don Felipe 4

 What to expect: A fusion of flavor.
 These bánh mì’s (Vietnamese sandwiches) are filled with “vegballs” made from rice + edamame topped with cilantro, cucumber, pickled carrots + daikon, sriracha, and mayo. *vegan mayo available* They sooooo hit the spot!
+They have also added a vegan salad to their menu: noodles, edamame, cucumber, carrots, mint, fried onion, and toasted peanuts all topped with a mushroom vinaigrette sauce.

 What else?: Their hours are a bit confusing.